sudhanshunain/Algorithmic-Trading-Execution-Simulator/README.md

 ## 👨‍💻 Author
 **Sudhanshu Nain**
 *B.S. in Mathematics & Computing, IIT Patna*
-*Quantitative Research Intern — 26 Miles Capital (Quadeye Consultants)*
+*Quantitative Research Intern — 26 Miles Capital (Quadeye Consultant)*

 ---

 ## 💡 Project Background

-During my internship at **26 Miles Capital**, I worked as a **Quantitative Researcher**, developing and testing algorithmic trading strategies for high-frequency environments.
+During my summer internship at **26 Miles Capital**, I worked as a **Quantitative Researcher**, developing and testing algorithmic trading strategies for high-frequency environments.

 While my primary task was to **design and analyze trading strategies**, I developed a deep curiosity about **how orders are executed at the microstructure level** — particularly through **order books** and **execution algorithms**.